osx86-ijb/Lenovo-ThinkCentre-m93p-Tiny-macOS-Monterey/README.md

-# Lenovo ThinkCentre M93P Tiny - OpenCore 0.7.6 EFI for macOS Monterey
+# Lenovo ThinkCentre M93P Tiny - OpenCore 0.7.6 EFI for macOS 12.x.x

 This is the OpenCore 0.7.6 EFI files needed to boot the new version of macOS, macOS 12.x Monterey on the Lenovo ThinkCentre m93p Tiny.